Beef Short Ribs, smoked slow until rich and incredibly tender. This is the ultimate comfort food.

 - 2 ½ pounds (or six large) beef short ribs

 - 4 tablespoons extra virgin olive oil

-- 4 tablespoon beef rub, or 3 tablespoons salt and 3 tablespoons pepper
+- 4 tablespoon beef rub, (or equal parts salt and fresh ground pepper)

 - 1 cup apple cider vinegar